 Frequently asked questions

-What is the typical cost to replace a roof in Odessa after hail damage?
+What is the typical cost to replace a 2,000 square foot roof in Odessa?

-What if the roof deck is damaged and needs repair?
+What happens if the decking is damaged during tear-off?

 Wind/hail deductible notice